Barbell Seated Calf Raise

 Barbell Seated Calf Raise Benefits

-• Requires minimal equipment and can be done at home or in a gym setting
+• Works at home or in any gym

 Barbell Seated Calf Raise Muscles Worked